-Have you ever noticed that when you drive to work or a regular place that you always go the same way even if there are alternate ways you could go?
+Have you ever noticed when you drive to work or somewhere familiar that you tend to go the same way, even if there are alternate routes you could go?
 This is because you have created a neural pathway in your brain that has created this routine.

-Sometimes we even drive to this destination on “remote control” as such.
-Often if I’m driving somewhere routinely I like to try going a different way, and then when I have made this change a few times, a new pattern occurs and I drive that way all the time.
-This has become the new neural pathway.
+Sometimes we drive to this destination on ‘remote control’ as such.
+If I’m driving somewhere routinely I might decide to take a different route, and if I continue to use the new route, a new pattern occurs and I drive that way all the time.
+This has become my new neural pathway.

-Did you know that our brain can do the same thing?
-The above is a simple example of this, but when a part of the brain is damaged, in some cases, the brain can create a new neural pathway that will eventually give out the same signals as the originally damaged area.
+Our brains can do the same.
+In some cases, when part of the brain is damaged, a new neural pathway is created that will eventually give out the same signals as the original damaged area.

-This will usually only happen if another pathway is first stimulated to activate this pathway.
-Unfortunately science hasn’t worked out which parts to stimulate to get paraplegics and quadriplegics to move again.
+This usually only happens if another pathway is first stimulated to activate this pathway.
+Unfortunately at this time, science hasn’t worked out which parts to stimulate for paraplegics and quadriplegics to move again.

-Changing routines and doing things differently will promote these different pathways.
-There has been many times that a stroke victim has lost function of speech or certain movements, only to find that with time and the use of stimulation through say acupuncture has regained this function.
+Changing routines and doing things differently will promote different pathways.
+There have been many times when stroke victims have lost function of speech or certain movements, only to find that activity based therapies and stimulation using specialised techniques helps them to regain function over time.

-Another example is a person who has ceased bowel function through paralysis has been known to evacuate normally after many colonics that retrained neurons to activate the release.
+Another example is a person who has ceased bowel function through paralysis, but has been known to evacuate normally after many colonics have ‘retrained’ neurons to activate the release.

 How is a neural pathway created?

-Unfortunately a lot of what we experience doesn’t always teach us the things that help us.
-Here are some examples of both positive and negative neural programming: baby smiles at mum and she smiles back with delight, baby learns that if she smiles, mum smiles and appears happy, so smiling is good.
+The neural programming continues – baby smiles at mum and she smiles back with delight, baby learns that if she smiles, mum smiles and appears happy, so smiling is good.

-Some people are conditioned since childhood, that to reward yourself or to feel good you should eat sweet or fatty foods.
-This comes from the notion of the “treat” experience, so the neural pathway that develops is that if you want to feel good you should eat, or perhaps drink alcohol, or take a drug.
+Many are conditioned since childhood that you should eat sweet or fatty foods to reward yourself or feel good.
+This comes from the notion of the ‘treat’ experience, so the neural pathway that develops is that if you want to feel good you should eat sugar, or comfort foods, or perhaps drink alcohol, or take a drug.

-Some would call these habits, but they are still neural pathways.
-Ever wandered why they say it takes 21 days to break a habit, or wandered why it is hard to break a habit?
-Well it’s because you have this rut called a neural pathway, that needs to be filled in, and a new neural pathway and lose the old one.
+Some call these habits, but they are still neural pathways.
+Ever wondered why they say it takes 21 days to break a habit, or why it is hard to break a habit?
+It’s because you need to ‘rewire’ the brain to create a new neural pathway and lose the old one.
 The way to do that is with repetition – a sustained practice of an unfamiliar behavior to challenge the brain to ‘think’ differently.

-Neural pathways are responsible for the way we act differently around different people and how we react to different stimuli on a day to day basis.
-We can have all kinds of stimuli that trigger different pathways and different responses.
+Neural pathways are responsible for the way we act differently around various people and how we react to different stimuli on a day to day basis.
+We have all kinds of stimuli that trigger different pathways and responses.

-A smell for instance can remind us of a time in our life that something happened good or bad and this can cause us to react differently.
+A smell for instance can remind us of a time in our life that something happened, good or bad, which can activate a positive or negative response.

 Why would I want to change my neural pathways?